btowle/rubywarrior-behaviortree/README.md

 My solutions for ruby warrior.
 Uses a behavior tree DSL to interact with the warrior.

 ##Getting Started
-1. Move the files into your ruby warrior character directory.
+1. Clone to a folder in your rubywarrior diretory
 2. Create a new .rb file in behavior/
-3. Replace beginner_epic.rb with your filename in the player_loader.rb
+3. Copy lib/player_loader.rb to /rubywarrior/YOUR_CHARACTER/player.rb
-4. Replace /path/to/character/player.rb with lib/player_loader.rb (or symlink it)
+4. Edit the paths in the new player.rb
-5. Build your behavior tree (see beginner_epic.rb for an example)
+4. Build your behavior tree (see beginner_epic.rb for an example)
-6. Run rubywarrior
+5. Run rubywarrior

 Note: If your character is already in epic mode, you can skip steps 3-5 and watch the beginner_epic behavior